tmokmss/blog/src/pages/about/index.md

 ## Contact

 If you'd like to connect or have any questions about the content on this blog, please reach out to me via [LinkedIn](https://www.linkedin.com/in/masashi-tomooka-7782a81b0/) or [X](https://x.com/tmokmss).
 I'm always open to discussions and feedback!

-## Open Source Contributions

-I'm passionate about open source software and have contributed to various projects.
-For a complete list of my OSS projects and contributions, please visit my [GitHub profile](https://github.com/tmokmss).

 ## Blog Focus